>2023

 >It's actually pretty good, but you have to remember that it's dumbed down because it's an ages 8-15 book

 No, it was not dumbed down, that was her best effort at the time.
-There's tons of self-inconsistencies and things she dropped later because it'd fuck things up.
-Stop being retarded.
+There's tons of self-inconsistencies and things she dropped later because it'd frick things up.
+Stop being moronic.
 I'm not even criticizing her either, it was a first book, she didn't know it'd take off and turn into an entire universe.
 She also matured as an author over the next 15 years.
 But that doesn't change the fact that the foundations are super shaky.
 Again, based on canon references there could be literally 3-4 orders of magnitude differences in global wizard population.
-Tens of thousands vs tens of millions is kind of a big fucking difference anon.
+Tens of thousands vs tens of millions is kind of a big fricking difference anon.

 >they live in hiding literally only because of benevolence - they don't want to enslave or destroy the non-magical world